 This is the reason companies pay a lot of money for advertising.
 Brands don’t expect you to jump off the couch to run out and buy their product after seeing their commercial.
 But they know if you see their products and hear their name enough, they’ll be first in your mind when you are shopping.

 Think about one of the least interesting things to shop for: insurance.
 If you had to look for a new insurance provider, who would you think of?
 I don’t have a clue what’s out there aside from GEICO and State Farm.
-They instantly come to mind due to the sheer number of times I’ve heard their slogans and jingles, seen their mascots and laughed at their commercials.
+They instantly come to mind due to the sheer number of times I’ve heard their slogans and jingles, seen their mascots, and laughed at their commercials.
 They’ve stayed in sight.

 Your business needs to be seen after the craft fair and what better way than to get onto shoppers’ phones?

 I would suggest keeping a few business cards to hand out to those who don’t have a camera on their phone or to include with your purchases.
 Remember, check out these tips for your physical cards so people are more likely to hang onto them.

-The business card sign will be a fun way for your shoppers to interact with your brand, attract some attention, save some money and stay in view.
+The business card sign will be a fun way for your shoppers to interact with your brand, attract some attention, save some money, and stay in view.

 Check out another version of this idea that simply uses a regular business card and adds a note next to it.